By Kathleen Mierzejewski

 Another important aspect of biointensive soil building is compost.
 It is important to return nutrients into the soil after plants have taken them out of the soil.
 With a biointensive planting method, you will put compost, usually made up of dry leaves and straw, kitchen scraps and clippings from the yard, back into the soil by mixing it into the ground really deep.
-It will allow for larger yields for your crops because the soil will be so much more nutrient rich.
+It will allow for larger yields for crops because the soil will be more nutrient rich.

 Biointensive sustainable garden plants include any plants you can plant in your garden.
 The difference is how they are grown.
 You will place your plants in more space saving arrangements, and this way your biointensive gardening efforts will be fruitful.
 Farmers are using the land more efficiently, and are able to plant more in the space they have.